$60,000 Bed Bug Infestation Settlement at Tall Oaks Apartments

 Whitney, LLP’s attorneys represent tenants in negligence and fraud bed bug infestation claims and lawsuits against landlords and property managers across Maryland.
 Common complaints of tenants include “the landlord is not treating the bedbug infestation in my apartment,” “my new apartment is infested with bed bugs” and “the bed bug treatments don’t work.”
 If you are dealing with these issues, we can help.

 In addition to our clients’ experience at the Tall Oaks Apartments, Laurel, MD is generally known to have a problem with landlords moving tenants into infested apartments and not treating bed bug infestations properly, as do the nearby areas of Bowie, Greenbelt, Burtonsville, Jessup and Fort Meade.

 Whitney, LLP has successfully sued many landlords, and we have recovered over $12 million for our clients in bed bug claims and cases.
 Click here to see what some of our clients say about us, and click here to read about some of our past verdicts and settlements in bed bug cases.

-We offer Free Consultations.
+We offer Legal Consultations.
 Contact us Online or call us at 410 583 8000.
 We fight landlords and can recover compensation for tenants who are victims of bed bug infestations and bad landlords.
 Our clients in bed bug cases do not pay any out of pocket fees or expenses.

 The Tall Oaks Apartment Became Infested with Bed Bugs and Complaints were Ignored